 Public liability claims

-Public liability claims for slips, trips, and falls by visitors to the farm area are common farm accident claims.
+Public liability claims for slips, trips, and falls by visitors to the farm area are common farm injury claims.
 The walker may fall on an uneven path, or the vet may slip on an unclean yard when treating the farm animals.

 Leg breaks, arm injuries, strains, and sprains may result from slips, trips and falls, and a public liability claim seeks compensation for injury and damages.